jerryhgladinet/docs/admin/source/chapter03.rst

     TENANT MANAGER SETTINGS 1

-"Create with Default Settings" will get it done and the tenant will get all the default setting, including the storage location allocation.
+"Create with Default Settings" will get it done and the tenant will be granted all default settings, including the storage location allocation.

 "Continue" allows you to customize the settings and storage location.